shnngl/20004datavisualization_final/readme.md

 ### Future Improvements:
 - Incorporate additional data sources to increase dataset size.
 - Use more advanced machine learning models to improve predictions.

 ---

-## Extra Credit: Interactive Dashboard
-This interactive dashboard includes multiple visualization types and user controls (e.g., zoom, hover, and filter).
-This enhances the user's ability to explore data dynamically.

----